 - Making decisions can take more time than cooking.
 Plan what you are serving for each meal, how you will heat up the food, and which utensils you will use.
 Be sure to defrost everything early, preferably in the refrigerator.

-- Set up and test any timers, including for the air-conditioner, early in the day on Wednesday (Friday in 2009), then turn them on before candle-lighting.
+- Set up and test any timers, including for the air-conditioner, early in the day on Wednesday, then turn them on before candle-lighting.

 - Don’t forget the Eruv Tavshilin!
 This involves setting aside food from before the holiday that allows one to prepare on Friday for Shabbat, including lighting candles.